DolicaAkelloEgwel/supercolliderstuff/supercollider/notes/computermusic.md

 ## Distortion

 Distortion is the **misrepresentation of a wave**.
 This can occur when there is a low sample or low bit rate, and appears as jagged edges.
 Distortion should be avoided when trying to accurately represent a signal, but it can be used creatively.

+Disortion typically comes from pushing an audio device beyong its physical capacity to respond.
+The medium is then "saturated" or overdriven.
+When the source goes beyond that physical barrier it is not reproduced and therefore lost, or clipped.
+The result is the loss of upper frequency and a fuzzy or gravely sound.